 Together with the University of Duisburg-Essen, the Freie Universität Berlin (since 2019), and the Cultural Studies Institute Essen, the Forum has sponsored an “Academy in Exile” since 2017.
 This Academy offers support for scientific work in exile to scholars and scientists from countries with limited civil and research freedoms.

 The Forum is a co-founder of a Merian Center for Advanced Studies in the Maghreb (MECAM), whose development began in 2020 under the aegis of the Universität Marburg in cooperation with the Université de Tunis, the Universität Leipzig, the GIGA in Hamburg, and other partners in Tunis.

-The Forum is sponsored by the Senate Department for Economy, Technology and Research, and in the area of internationalization it cooperates with the Max Weber Foundation – German Humanities Institutes Abroad.
-As of April 2013 the Federal Ministry of Education and Research (BMBF) has been supporting this cooperation within the framework of its project promotion.
-In the matter of general administration the Forum works closely with the Wissenschaftskolleg zu Berlin.
+The Forum Transregionale Studien is sponsored by Berlin’s Senate Department for Economy, Technology, and Research.
+In the area of internationalization, it cooperates with the Max Weber Foundation – German Humanities Institutes Abroad.
+Since April 2013, the Federal Ministry of Education and Research (BMBF) has supported this cooperation within the framework of its project promotion.
+In the matter of general administration, the Forum works closely with the Wissenschaftskolleg zu Berlin.